(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 T'POL: Doctor.

-(Phlox turns to look at her, and when he looks back, Archer has gone)
+(Phlox turns to look at her, and when he looks back, Archer has gone.)

 [Sickbay]

-PHLOX: I was so busy monitoring the crew I never thought to run another neural scan on myself.
+PHLOX: I was so busy monitoring the crew I never

-The effects are subtle and difficult to detect, but there are disruptions deep within my
+and difficult to detect, but there are disruptions deep within my

 neocortex.
 You were right.
 I was hallucinating.